Danial-Nasr/Clima-Tracker/README.md

 This project stands out by offering a simple yet powerful approach to DevOps automation using Jenkins, Ansible, and vagrant.
 It's optimized for smaller applications or learning environments, providing a clean and minimalistic solution that ensures smooth, reliable, and automated deployments with fewer resources.

-## Visuals
+# Visuals

--The Output of these steps should be the success of the pipeline
+### The Output of these steps should be the success of the pipeline

 ![The Output of these steps should be the success of the pipeline](images/image3.png) -The Weather app should be working on the two vagrant machines